9 Annoying Instagram Habits You Should Break

 1. Pointless Comments

-If you’re on Instagram then you will no doubt be familiar with these pointless, out-of-context, totally unrelated comments on your posts from people that have absolutely nothing in common with you.
+If you’re on Instagram then you will no doubt be familiar with those pointless, out-of-context, totally unrelated comments on your posts from accounts that have absolutely nothing in common with you.

 Comments like these typically are not much more than a random emoji, or otherwise consist of just one word, such as “nice!”, or “cool!”.